 Now that we have those money development stages out of the way, I next want to share with you the age-by-age guide to teaching kids about money that was created by the President's Advisory Council on Financial Capabilities.

-Psst: you might be surprised with starting at the age of 3-5, but it turns out that a money education is supposed to start a lot earlier than you might think, backed up by studies that show kids are set in their money habits as early as 7!).
+You might be surprised I'm starting at the age of 3-5, but it turns out that a money education is supposed to start a lot earlier than what most of us think, backed up by studies that show kids are set in their money habits as early as 7!).

-It's highly likely your Pre-K kiddo has started asking questions about money (and if they haven't, then they're holding them in…then again, when have you known ANY Pre-K kid to hold ANYTHING in?).
+In fact, it's highly likely your Pre-K kiddo has already started asking questions about money (and if they haven't, then they're holding them in…then again, when have you known ANY Pre-K kid to hold ANYTHING in?).

 Maybe they don't know exactly how to describe it, but they've figured out a thing or two.

 Like when Mommy and Daddy go to the store, they hand over something green or plastic to the cashier before taking items home.

 Or sometimes they don't get to have the things that they want in a store, even though they appear to be there for the taking.